People Are Excited About This Unofficial "Hogwarts" Haggadah

 "There are so many parallels between Harry Potter’s journey from unwanted orphan to the savior of wizarding that I’m surprised this is the first major haggadah to be written about it," the Queens, New York rabbi explained in an interview with the Times of Israel; he's also the author of Morality for Muggles.
 "The Harry Potter books contain many of the key elements and lessons of the Exodus story—uplifting the downtrodden, sharing our current wealth and prosperity with others, education, different learning styles, parent-child relationships, unconditional love and kinship with one another, and so on."

-Traditionally, Passover can be a challenging holiday to follow.
-Not only does it recount a tale of slavery and suffering, but it also requires observers to stick to stringent dietary standards during its ten days, including avoiding leavened bread products.
-But the zeitgeist-y mix of magical lore and biblical story may get kids—and Potterhead adults—engaged in the tradition in a whole new way.
+Traditionally, Passover recounts a tale of slavery and suffering, and also requires observers to stick to stringent dietary standards during its eight days, including avoiding leavened bread products.
+So the zeitgeist-y mix of magical lore and biblical story may get kids—and Potterhead adults—engaged in the tradition in a whole new way.
 Even Chelsea Clinton suggested via Twitter that she'll be snagging her own copy.